-Research outside SA: Research is limited to South Africa (including Prince Edward and Marion Islands).

-Reporting: The FBIP management team collates grantholder reports to inform overall reporting to the DST.
-The FBIP has reporting requirements over and above the annual progress reports required by the NRF.
-Grantholders will be expected to provide email progress updates and additional reports to the FBIP Management team.
-The purpose of the progress updates is to ensure that if required, corrective measures can be implemented to meet the stated objectives and produce the outputs within stipulated timeframes.

-DST Key performance areas (KPIs): FBIP is contractually bound to the DST to produce deliverables such as student numbers, peer reviewed papers and foundational biodiversity data.
+- 4.2.5.3Research outside South Africa: Research is limited to South Africa (including Prince Edward and Marion Islands). - 4.2.5.4 Reporting & Project follow-up: The FBIP has reporting requirements over and above the annual progress reports required by the NRF.
+Grantholders will be expected to provide email progress updates and additional reports to the FBIP Management team on request.
+The purpose of the progress updates is to ensure that if required, corrective measures can be implemented to meet the stated objectives and produce the outputs within stipulated timeframes and the FBIP management team collates grantholder reports to inform overall reporting to the DST. - 4.2.5.5 DST Key performance areas (KPIs): FBIP is contractually bound to the DST to produce deliverables such as student numbers, peer reviewed papers and foundational biodiversity data.
 Following the award of the grant, deliverables will be agreed to between the PIs and the FBIP Management Team.

-Data submission: Data sets generated through projects funded by the FBIP must be submitted to FBIP staff unless the data have been submitted directly to BOLD or EoL.
-In the latter case, lists of specimens with links to web pages must be provided to the FBIP Manager.
-Where appropriate the data will be integrated into the SANBI portal or submitted to CoL, EoL or GBIF.
+4.2.5.6 Data submission: As a requirement, data sets generated through the proposed research projects must be made publically available.
+Data sets must be submitted to FBIP staff unless the data have been submitted directly to BOLD.
+In the latter case, lists of specimens with links to the BOLD accession number must be provided to the FBIP Manager.
+Where appropriate the data will be integrated into the SANBI portal or submitted to a global repository such as GBIF.
 Data must be made available no later than 18 months after the date of signing the Conditions of Grant Agreement for small grants, or 30 months after signing for two-year surveys.
 In the case of integrated team projects, data deliverables as stated in the proposal must be made available at the end of each year, and all data must be submitted six months after the end of the three-year project (i.e. 42 months after the signing of the Conditions of Grant agreement).
 It is essential that applicants consider the resources required to ensure that data meet the standards specified and that they are delivered within the Programme timeframes.

-Applicants could consider budgeting for technical support to assist with this aspect of the project.
+Note: Applicants could consider budgeting for technical support to assist with this aspect of the project.
 For the compilation of species pages, these could be included as an appendix in postgraduate student theses in order to ensure that they are compiled.